China bans German pork imports after African swine fever case

 African swine fever spreads through contact with infected animals’ body fluids and can also be spread by people and trucks.
 It is almost always fatal in pigs and there is no cure or vaccine available.
 It does not harm people.

-Reporting by Josh Horwitz and Dominique Patton; Additional reporting by Paul Carrel in Berlin, Nathan Allen in Madrid and Thomas Polansek in Chicago.
-Editing by Edwina Gibbs and Clelia Oziel
+Reporting by Josh Horwitz and Dominique Patton; Additional reporting by Paul Carrel in Berlin, Michael Hogan in Hamburg, Nathan Allen in Madrid and Thomas Polansek in Chicago; Editing by Edwina Gibbs, Clelia Oziel and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.